miccai2021paper692/miccai2021paper692/README.md

 where `resources.config` is the general `.config` file of the experiment.

-4) First, you should run `one2all` baseline experiment.
-The models trained are utilized in the dowstream spottune/fine-tuning experiments.
+4) First, you should run `one2all` baseline.
+The models trained are utilized in the dowstream fine-tuning experiments.
-You should specify the folder, where the initial models are stored in the `baseline_exp_path` variable, which is present in each downstream experiment config.
+You should specify the folder, where these models are stored in the `baseline_exp_path` variable, which is present in each downstream experiment config.